KingTheAnalyst/Data-Modeling/README.md

 -- Insert primary keys into orders table
 -- My choice of unique id for each order, stems from the fact that, same order ID is assigned to multiple orders from the same customer.
 -- After verifying that there are no dupicates, and the order_item_Id also uniquely identifies individual order.
 I concluded to use the Order_Item_Id.
--- Note this is a practise project and this approach is not ideal in the real world unless, clients or stakeholders accepts such an approach.
+-- Note this is a practise project and this approach is not ideal in the real world unless, clients or stakeholders accept such an approach.

 INSERT INTO Orders(Order_Id)
 SELECT DISTINCT Order_Item_Id FROM Main_Table; --- Inserting distinct order_item_id values from Main_Table into the Orders table.